Frontline plc research snapshot

 bias Check

-The main AI bias risk is extrapolating the exceptional Q1 2026 tanker market into a normal year.
-The review separates reported revenue, profit, fleet, cash, debt, share count, and valuation arithmetic from assumptions about spot TCE rates, oil trade, ton-miles, vessel supply, geopolitical events, and dividends.
+The main AI bias risk is extrapolating the exceptional Q1 2026 tanker market and the record Q2 2026 contracted rates into a durable earnings plateau.
+The reverse check asks whether a US-Iran deal that reopens the Strait of Hormuz, longer trade routes that shorten, or vessel oversupply can compress rates toward cash breakevens near $24,300 a day, which is what the FY2027 consensus EPS of $3.71 already implies.
+The review separates reported revenue, profit, fleet, cash, debt, share count, and valuation arithmetic from assumptions about spot TCE rates, oil trade, ton-miles, vessel supply, geopolitical events, and dividends, and it also checks the mirror-image bias of chasing a stock that already trades near its 52-week high at a low multiple on boom earnings.

 ai Confidence

-High for reported financial history, fleet facts, share count, market-cap arithmetic, Q1 2026 results, and the technical snapshot.
-Medium for forward ranges because rate cycles, vessel values, financing, and dividends can change faster than static pages are updated.
+High for reported financial history, fleet facts, share count, market-cap arithmetic, Q1 2026 results, dividend history, analyst targets, and the technical snapshot, all cross-validated during the August 3, 2026 refresh.
+Medium for forward ranges because rate cycles, vessel values, financing, Hormuz reopening timing, and dividends can change faster than static pages are updated.
+Note two presentation variances: StockAnalysis reports TTM free cash flow of $591.9 million on its statistics page versus $663.6 million on its financials page, and the statistics page lists a lagged annual dividend of $1.76 that excludes the June 2026 payment, while the trailing four payments through June 2026 sum to $3.13 per share.

 investment Certainty

 Low to medium.
-Frontline has scale, a modernizing fleet, strong recent cash generation, and a large shareholder, but its earnings power depends on freight markets and its capital structure.
-The current quote leaves limited room for a benign-cycle assumption to be wrong.
+Frontline has scale, a modernizing fleet, record current cash generation, and an improving balance sheet, but its earnings power depends on freight markets that analysts expect to recede sharply in 2027, and the current quote already prices in continued strength.

 Quick verdict table